 Among the findings in the report: The overall state of giant sequoia conservation warrants caution.
 In contrast to coast redwoods, giant sequoia groves in the rural Sierra region were largely spared the magnitude of the destructive, early logging.
 However, logging did impact approximately one-third of the total forest footprint and was acutely destructive to several sequoia groves, including one of the largest, Converse Basin.

-After the League acquires the Alder Creek property, we will begin work to reduce the risk of severe wildfires.
-Although many parts of the property are healthy due to maintenance by the current landowners, some areas have not had any fire or thinning in over a hundred years, resulting in unnaturally dense understory that can contribute to severe fires.
-“We will conduct forest thinning where it’s needed,” said Kristen Shive, director of science
+Among the League’s first priorities on Alder Creek will be to reduce the risk of severe wildfires.
+Although many parts of the property are healthy due to maintenance by the current landowners, some areas have not had any fire or management in over a hundred years, resulting in unnaturally dense understory that can contribute to severe fires.
+“We will conduct forest thinning where it’s needed,” said Kristen Shive, director of science.

 “This fuels reduction work also will open the forest canopy, providing giant sequoia with the sunlight and bare forest floor they require to thrive,” Shive said.
 “Unlike many giant sequoia groves, Alder Creek has giant sequoia in all age classes.
 It’s just one more element that makes this property so spectacular.
 By removing some of the smaller non-sequoia trees we can both reduce fire risk and help perpetuate the next generation.”